grywam7/System_for_keeping_houseplants_alive/README.md

 - exposing a web application for plant model management (CRUD operations) and display of dynamically generated statistics for each plant, such as a moisture chart.

+## Important Notice
+As this requires a bit of RAM to run, my advice is to create your own micropython compilation for the ESP-32, without the Bluetooth module.
+You gain an extra 80KB of free memory, added to the initial 78KB, doubling it, so you don't have to care about the AOM error anymore.